apollojain/hab_android/README.md

     </tr>
 </table>

-Step 1:  Creating a new Android Application
+Episode I: The Eclipse Menace
 ============================================
+First of all, you need to actually open Eclipse!
+Let's do it.
+* If you haven't already, extract your ADT bundle (the zip folder from the Android website, which you can download from the link on the Android Workshop Facebook Page) to somewhere you can easily access it.
+* Open this folder and click on "eclipse"
+* Double click on "eclipse.exe"
+* ADT should start up

+Now, let's create a project!
-1) Go to File -> New -> Android Application Project
+* Go to File -> New -> Android Application Project
-2) Name your project Text2Talk (although you can pretty much name it whatever you want to)
-	* change "example" in the package name to your name or your company name.
+* Name your project Text2Talk (although you can pretty much name it whatever you want to).
+Change "example" in the package name to your name or your company name.
 Otherwise, you will not be able to upload your app to the app store
-3) Change Target API to API 19 and the "Compile with" to API 19 as well.
+* Change Target API to API 19 and the "Compile with" to API 19 as well.
 When the API is set 20 or above, there are sometimes issues with rendering text boxes (EditTexts)
-4) Uncheck "Create custom launcher icon"
+* Uncheck "Create custom launcher icon"
-5) Check "Blank Activity"
+* Check "Blank Activity"
-6) Keep clicking next after this and then click "Finish"
+* Keep clicking next after this and then click "Finish"

-Step 2: Creating an Android (AVD) Emulator
+Episode II: Attack of the Android (AVD) Emulator
 ==========================================

 Use the following steps to install a stable Android Virtual Device for use in DS